ap2495/C1_Coursework_Package/docs/index.rst

 Installation
 ------------

-To install the package, use the following command:
+To install the package in python3.12.3, download the wheel and use the following command:

 .. code-block:: bash

-   pip install dual_autodiff
+   pip install ./dual-0.1.dev9+gcecdca2.d20241217-py3-none-any.whl

+Note: Separate installations of `numpy` and `pytest` are required.

 In this section we provide detailed documentation for the modules and classes in the `dual_autodiff` package.